MickaelGuilbeaud/Watched/README.md

 - Work on a CI, probably Bitrise or Github actions, that build and run tests of the project.
 It's also a nice opportunity to implement a visual QA
 - Rename builds based on the build variant
 - Use a custom font
+- Switch the JSON parser to Kotlin Serialization (currently using Moshi)
+- Play with the EncryptedSharedPreferences

 ## Template as a... template